-Important: for collection projects to compile properly in Eclipse, the artisynth_core project (and any other projects they depend on) were have to be added to their build path.
-Details on doing this are given in Section 9.5.
+Important: for collection projects to compile properly in Eclipse, the artisynth_core project (and any other projects they depend on) will have to be added to their build path.
+The default Eclipse settings supplied with some projects (in the file eclipseSettings.zip) may already contain the required build path dependencies.
+For example, the settings for artisynth_models contain the required reference to artisynth_core.
+In other cases, it may be necessry to add projects to the build path explicitly, as described in 9.5.